-When you hear the word ‘banned’, you immediately think that something is outlawed and dangerous.
-Especially in the world of pharmaceuticals, anything banned is thought to be unsafe and a risk to your health; something to be avoided.
-Which is why it’s understandable to assume that upon hearing that you cannot get Melatonin over the counter in the UK, you may jump to these conclusions.
-But it’s actually a different story and a reassuring one to those who may seriously benefit from Melatonin and its many functions.
+When you hear the word ‘banned’ you immediately think that something is either harmful or dangerous.
+In the world of pharmaceuticals, any medication that is banned is thought to be unsafe and a risk to your health, which of course is something to be avoided.
+It’s understandable to assume that as you cannot get Melatonin over the counter in the UK, you may jump to the conclusion that it is banned.
+However, it’s actually a different story, and a reassuring one to those who may seriously benefit from Melatonin and its many functions.

-Melatonin is a hormone that occurs within the body and is completely natural.
-It is a hormone that your brain produces in response to darkness.
-It helps with the timing of your circadian rhythms – your 24-hour internal clock.
+Melatonin is a hormone that occurs within the body.
+Melatonin is completely natural.
+Your brain produces melatonin naturally as a response to darkness.
+It helps with the timing of your circadian rhythms, also known as your 24-hour internal clock.
 Being exposed to light at night can block melatonin production.
-Taking Melatonin supplements may help with certain situations and conditions, such as jet lag, delayed sleep-wake phase disorder, some sleep disorders in children and anxiety before and after surgery.
+When you take melatonin supplements, they can help with certain situations and conditions, such as delayed sleep-wake phase disorder, some sleep disorders in children, and anxiety before and after surgery.

-With the excitement of travelling comes jet lag if you have travelled particularly far.
-Jet lag effects many of us and it can leave us feeling irritable, have digestive problems and seriously disrupt our sleep.
-The trek across multiple time zones mean your body is left incredibly confused and sleeping when you get home, or needing to stay awake for many more hours, feels completely unnatural and goes against every instinct in your body.
+With the excitement of travelling comes jet lag.
+This is particularly true if you have travelled very far.
+Jet lag affects many of us and it can leave us having digestive problems, making us irritable, as well as seriously disrupting our sleep.
+Travelling across multiple time zones can leave your body confused when you are sleeping, and can lead to you feeling like you need to stay awake for many more hours.
+This feels completely unnatural and goes against every instinct in your body.

-Children who have trouble sleeping through the night can see the effects trickle into their daytime behaviour.
+Children who have trouble sleeping through the night will begin to see the effects trickle into their daytime behaviour.
 They can struggle with functioning throughout the day and may experience a lower quality of life.
-Some children can be prone to sleeping poorly, such as those who suffer with conditions such as atopic dermatitis, asthma, attention-deficit hyperactivity disorder, or autism spectrum disorder.
+Some children can be prone to sleeping poorly, such as those who suffer from conditions such as atopic dermatitis, asthma, attention-deficit hyperactivity disorder, or autism spectrum disorder.

-Because there aren’t many studies conducted on children using Melatonin supplements, there is still a lot we don’t know about how they could respond.
+Because there aren’t many studies conducted on children using melatonin supplements, there is still a lot we don’t know about how they could respond to this medication.
 For example, there are uncertainties about dosage and the effects of using Melatonin for a long amount of time.
-Because melatonin is a naturally occurring hormone, it’s possible that melatonin supplements could clash with children’s hormonal development, including puberty.
-Because of all of these uncertainties, it’s best to work with a doctor/your local GP if your child is suffering from sleeping problems.
+Because melatonin is a naturally occurring hormone, it’s possible that melatonin supplements could clash with children’s hormonal development, affecting processes including puberty.
+Because of all of these uncertainties, it’s best to consult with a doctor/your local GP if your child is suffering from sleeping problems.

-Melatonin is not illegal to use in the UK, you can still acquire and use it happily with no legal ramifications.
-However, the Medicines & Healthcare products Regulatory Agency have banned the high-street sale of it.
+Melatonin is not illegal to use in the UK.
+You can still acquire and use Melatonin happily with absolutely no legal ramifications.
+However, the Medicines & Healthcare products Regulatory Agency has banned the high-street sale of it.
 Until 1995, Melatonin was sold in health food shops as a nutritional supplement.
-However, to obtain Melatonin in the UK, you must now have a prescription as is is now classified as a medication and is only available to purchase after receiving a prescription from a doctor or a registered prescriber.
+However, to obtain Melatonin in the UK, you must now have a prescription.
+Melatonin is now classified as a medication and is only available to purchase after receiving a prescription from a doctor or a registered prescriber.